mohdaadilf/Bulk-IP-Reputation-Checker/readme.md

   1. Ensure you have a separate Python file named `credentials.py`, where you need to supply your API keys.
 Define the API key variable as `vt_api`, `aipdb_api` and `ipqs_api` within this file.
 Go to the respective tools docs/webpages to get your own api key.
-2. Python 3.10 or later is required to use the `truststore` package.
+2. Python 3.10 or later is recommended.
 3. Some IPs to check against

 ### Disclaimer